 The use of civilian aircraft as a weapon in the 9/11 terrorist attacks led to efforts to enhance aviation security.
 NATO contributed to improved civil-military coordination of air traffic control by working with EUROCONTROL, the International Civil Aviation Organization (ICAO), the US Federal Aviation Administration, other major national aviation and security authorities, airlines and pilot associations and the International Air Transport Association (IATA).

 NATO offers a range of training and education opportunities in the field of counter-terrorism to both Allies and partner countries.
 It draws on a wide network that includes the NATO School in Oberammergau, Germany; mobile training courses run out of Allied Joint Force Commands at Naples, Italy and Brunssum, the Netherlands; and the Centres of Excellence (COEs), which support the NATO Command Structure.
 There are almost 30 COEs accredited by NATO, several of which have links to the fight against terrorism.
 The Centre of Excellence for Defence Against Terrorism (COE-DAT) in Ankara, Türkiye serves both as a location for meetings and as a catalyst for international dialogue and discussion on terrorism and counter-terrorism.
 The COE-DAT reaches out to over 50 countries and 40 organisations.

 Opening of the first counter-terrorism course at the NATO-ICI Regional Centre in Kuwait

-In 2021, NATO delivered the first in-person counter-terrorism course through a Mobile Education and Training Team at the NATO-Istanbul Cooperation Initiative (ICI) Regional Centre in Kuwait, with 24 participants from NATO partner countries in the Gulf.
+In 2021 and 2023, NATO delivered in-person counter-terrorism courses through Mobile Education and Training Teams at the NATO-Istanbul Cooperation Initiative (ICI) Regional Centre in Kuwait, benefitting almost 50 participants from NATO partner countries in the Gulf.

 Milestones in NATO’s work on counter-terrorism